-19.7.2 Analog Noise Canceling Techniques
+15.9 Noise Canceling Techniques

 Digital circuitry inside and outside the device generates EMI which might affect the accuracy of analog measurements.
-If conversion accuracy is critical, the noise level can be reduced by applying the following techniques:
+When conversion accuracy is critical, the noise level can be reduced by applying the following techniques:

-- a.
-Keep analog signal paths as short as possible.
-Make sure analog tracks run over the analog ground plane, and keep them well away from high-speed switching digital tracks. - b.
-Use the ADC noise canceler function to reduce induced noise from the CPU. - c.
-If any port pins are used as digital outputs, it is essential that these do not switch while a conversion is in progress.
+- Keep analog signal paths as short as possible. - Make sure analog tracks run over the analog ground plane. - Keep analog tracks well away from high-speed switching digital tracks. - If any port pin is used as a digital output, it mustn't switch while a conversion is in progress. - Place bypass capacitors as close to V{CC} and GND pins as possible.